robinmalik/microsoft-graph-docs/concepts/custom-security-attributes-overview.md

 To call the custom security attributes API, you must have the appropriate [custom security attributes permissions](/graph/permissions-reference#custom-security-attributes-permissions).

-The signed-in user must also be assigned one of the following [Azure AD roles](/azure/active-directory/roles/permissions-reference) specific to managing custom security attributes.
+The signed-in user must be in one of the following [Azure AD roles](/azure/active-directory/roles/permissions-reference) to manage custom security attributes.

 + [Attribute Definition Reader](/azure/active-directory/roles/permissions-reference#attribute-definition-reader)
 + [Attribute Definition Administrator](/azure/active-directory/roles/permissions-reference#attribute-definition-administrator)